-51 Birkbeck D and Kruczkowski S et al (2020) Building for a Healthy Life
+54 Birkbeck D and Kruczkowski S et al (2020) Building for a Healthy Life

-planning authorities should have regard to the outcome from these processes, including any recommendations made by design review panels.
+assessing applications, local planning authorities should have regard to the outcome from these processes, including any recommendations made by design review panels.

-Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design52, taking into account any local design guidance and supplementary planning documents such as design guides and codes.
+Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design55, taking into account any local design guidance and supplementary planning documents such as design guides and codes.
 Conversely, significant weight should be given to: